redhug/Android-Project/README.md

 * User can add the book by entering the information of book like book title, author of the book, Isbn number, edition, condition of the book and an image.
 After filling the book details, a submit button is pressed and the book is added sucessfully to the database.
 * A user have an option to search the books from the database and if the user finds that book, he can send the request to the person who has uploaded that book.
 * A user can view all the book requests and also he/she can accept/reject the request.
 Once the request has been completed, it is notified through email.
-* User can also upload the profile picture using profile icon.

 ## Supported devices: